iannesbitt/fwc-import/README.md

 Documentation is a work in progress.
 All functions have reStructuredText docstrings and fairly well commented.
 In the future, a documentation site will be built into the repository.

-## Development build

-This is a python package, and built using the [Python Poetry](https://python-poetry.org) build tool.

-To install locally, create a virtual environment for python 3.9+, install poetry, and then install or build the package with `poetry install` or `poetry build`, respectively.

-To run tests, navigate to the root directory and run `pytest -s`.
-The test suite contains tests that take a longer time to run (relating to the storage of large files) - to execute all tests, run `pytest --run-slow`.
-To see detailed

 ## Quickstart

 1. Set the config values in `~/.config/figshare-import/config.json`.
 Be mindful to run test operations only on staging servers prior to operating in a production environment: